 Too many marketers are not taking the time to dig in on the marketing analytics.
 There is no value in having access to data if you are not using it.
 The best brand leaders can tell strategic stories through analytics.
 Conduct a deep-dive business review at least once a year on your brand.
 Look at it like a brand audit that helps you dig in and see what’s going on.
+Otherwise, you are negligent and blindly investing your resources without knowing how they are paying back.

-Otherwise, you are negligent of the brand, where you are investing all your resources.
-Dig in on the marketing analytics of five specific sections—marketplace, consumers, channels, competitors and the brand.
+We provide a list of ten questions for each of those five sections.
 Then, draw out conclusions to help set up your brand’s key issues, which you answer in the marketing plan.

 The deep-dive business review takes a 360-degree look at your brand